SaboTaj22/startup/README.md

 # Service Deliverable
 For this deliverable I added backend endpoints that receive inventory items and return an inventory list.
-- Node.js/Express HTTP service - done!
+- Create an HTTP service using Node.js and Express - done!
-- Static middleware for frontend - done!
+- Frontend served up using express static middleware - done!
 - Calls to third party endpoints - Access API and have it do something on your website!
 - Backend service endpoints - Placeholders for login that stores the current user on the server.
 Endpoints for voting.
 - Frontend calls service endpoints - I did this using the fetch function.